KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Description" %}
 * 2 Piece Set Bonus: All Elemental RES increased by 20%
 * 4 Piece Set Bonus: Incoming Elemental DMG increases corresponding Elemental RES by 30% for 10s.
 Can only occur once every 10s.
 {% endtab %}

+{% tab title="Findings" %}
+* The 4p set bonus does not apply to damage dealt to shields.
+{% endtab %}
 {% endtabs %}